-Sometimes, even with the most diligent oral health regime an issue can arise that results in the loss of a tooth.
-For a wide variety of reasons, be it an accident or trauma, severe decay, advanced periodontal disease or a poorly positioned tooth, tooth extraction is an extremely common occurrence.
-Rest assured that our Grande Prairie-based team at Higson Dental Group are here to help you through the procedure with the best possible result.
+Sometimes, even with the most diligent oral health regimen, an issue can arise that results in the loss of a tooth.
+For a wide variety of reasons, be it an accident or trauma, severe decay, advanced periodontal disease, or a poorly positioned tooth, tooth extraction is an extremely common occurrence.
+Rest assured that our Grande Prairie-based team at Higson Dental Group is here to help you through the procedure with the best possible result.

 Once you are ready, much like pulling a tooth when you were younger, we will begin rocking your tooth back and forth to loosen it from its socket for easier removal.
 You will feel pressure but no pain because the freezing will have numbed the nerves.
 This is generally a quick and straightforward procedure.
 However, if you experience any pain during the extraction, let us know right away so we can address the issue.